 Charlotte Torrence, M.A.
 Student, Museum Studies Track

 Research Interests: Museum Participation and Natural Historical Art

 Education: B.A., St. Mary’s College of Maryland

-Charlotte is a first-year MA student on the Museum Studies track.
-Her research interests include adult participation within the museum, the intersection of art and biology, and contemporary art.
-In 2018, she received a B.A. in Art History with a minor in German from St. Mary’s College of Maryland, where she was the student fellow of museum preservation of ships and education in Historic St. Mary’s City.
-Charlotte completed an internship in administration and education at the Visual Arts Center of Richmond during her undergraduate studies and was an intern for the Early Childhood Education department of the VMFA this past summer.
-Charlotte is also an artist and enjoys working with several media including illustration, quilting, and analog photography.
+Charlotte is a second-year MA student on the Museum Studies track, a graduate assistant and early childhood education adjunct faculty at the Virginia Museum of Fine Arts, and the assistant director of the Graduate and Professional Student Programming Board at VCU.
+In 2018, she received a B.A. in Art History with a minor in German from St. Mary’s College of Maryland, where she was the student fellow of ship preservation and education in Historic St. Mary’s City.
 Charlotte spent a year studying abroad at the University of Heidelberg in Germany and lived in Australia for a year on a working holiday visa after finishing her undergraduate degree.